royari/check_if_up/README.md

 # check_if_up
-A python3 program to check of my University's website is up and running.
+A python3 program to check if my University's website is up and running.

 ## Getting Started